afetahi/Infoblox-UDDI-and-Azure-vWAN-Terraform-Lab/README.md

 # Infoblox UDDI and Azure Virtual WAN Terraform Lab

-This Terraform project automates the deployment of a multi-region Anycast DNS architecture using Infoblox NIOS-X appliances integrated with Azure Virtual WAN.
+This Terraform lab automates deployment of a multi-region Anycast DNS architecture using Infoblox NIOS-X appliances integrated with Azure Virtual WAN (vWAN).
-It mirrors the reference lab and blog post demonstrating how to build a resilient, scalable DNS fabric with BGP Anycast across multiple Azure regions.
+It mirrors the Infoblox reference lab demonstrating how to build a scalable, resilient DNS fabric with BGP Anycast across multiple Azure regions.

+Note:
-Note: This repository automates only the Azure infrastructure (vWAN, hubs, VNets, route tables, and virtual hub BGP peer configuration).
-NIOS-X appliances (DNS, Anycast, BGP advertisement) must be configured manually after deployment through the Infoblox UDDI portal.
+Terraform automates only the Azure infrastructure (Virtual WAN, hubs, VNets, connections, route tables, and BGP peering).
+NIOS-X appliances (DNS, Anycast IP, and BGP configuration) must still be configured manually after deployment.

 ## Overview

 The deployment builds the following environment:

-- One Azure Virtual WAN
-- Two Virtual WAN hubs (Germany West Central and France Central)
+- Creates a global Azure Virtual WAN and regional hubs
-- Shared Services VNets in each region (hosting NIOS-X appliances)
+- Builds shared and spoke VNets per region
-- Spoke VNets in each region connected through the hubs
+- Connects VNets to hubs with custom route tables
-- Custom route tables for spoke VNets to separate hub vs spoke routing
-- BGP peering between NIOS-X appliances and the virtual hub router
+- Configures BGP peers toward NIOS-X appliances
-- Optional NIOS-X VM deployment using Azure Marketplace image
+- Supports optional automated NIOS-X VM deployment (Marketplace image)
+- Securely injects the Infoblox join token during deployment

 The result is a fully functional Anycast DNS topology using the Anycast IP `10.100.100.10/32`, advertised from NIOS-X appliances in both regions over BGP to Azure Virtual WAN hubs.
 All spokes resolve DNS through the Anycast IP, achieving cross-region resiliency and low latency.